 It’s pretty simple.

-Our new personalization features allow you to create automated campaigns based on behavioral data.
+Our new personalization features allow you to create automated mobile coupon marketing campaigns based on behavioral data.
 The data triggers for automation include mobile coupon redemption, mobile coupon interaction, previous purchases, and any other data your systems can feed to us.
-You’ll be able to send customized offers, relevant text message marketing alerts, and even create a feedback loop with surveys or Net Promoter Scores.
+You’ll be able to send customized mobile offers, relevant text message marketing alerts, and even create a feedback loop with surveys or Net Promoter Scores.
 And you’ll be able to reach customers across multiple channels – SMS, email, mobile app, payment wallets, and social outlets.

 So rethink personalization.